-The country's Ministry of Minerals, Energy and Water Resources has been holding consultations with Mozambique, South Africa and Namibia to establish where to build the pipeline.
+The country's Ministry of Minerals, Energy and Water Resources has been holding consultations with Mozambique, South Africa and Namibia to establish where to build pipeline.

-Acting Department of Energy Affairs director, Buti Mogotsi, said the plan to pipeline construct the should be finalised by June.
+Acting Department of Energy Affairs director, Buti Mogotsi, said the plan to construct the pipeline should be finalised by June.